tempus-dynamics/tempus-dynamics.github.io/synapse/admin-portal/researcher-views.md

 Clicking on any row in the table opens a details panel within the researcher view that provides access to additional informational about the authorizer and dependent in two distinct tabs.

+!!!
-*Editing functionality may be enabled on researcher views by request but is disabled by default.*
+Editing functionality may be enabled on researcher views by request but is disabled by default.
+!!!

 ![Figure 2: The researcher view details panel.](../images/researcherview2.png)